Wavenumber-Division Multiplexing in Line-of-Sight Holographic MIMO Communications: MIMO Communications

 \subsection{Line-of-sight channels}

-The simplest channel model for ${\bf H}$ in high-frequency MIMO communications relies on LoS propagation and assume that the source array is located in the \emph{far-field of the receive array}.
-This condition is known as planar wavefront approximation (e.g.,~\cite{TseBook,Foschini-1999}) and refers to the propagation range at which the direction of arrival of the signal and the channel gain are approximately the same for all the array elements.
-In this case, ${\bf H}$ has rank one or, equivalently, a single communication mode with $\lambda_1 = \sqrt{\beta N_rN_s}$ where $\beta$ is the propagation path loss.
-The capacity in bit/s/Hz is thus~\cite{TseBook}:
+{The simplest channel model for ${\bf H}$ in high-frequency MIMO communications relies on LoS propagation and assume that the source array is located in the \emph{far-field of the receive array}.
+This condition is known as planar wavefront approximation (e.g.,~\cite{TseBook,Foschini-1999}) and refers to the propagation range at which the direction of arrival of the signal and the channel gain are approximately the same for all the array elements.} In this case, ${\bf H}$ has rank one and a single communication mode with $\lambda_1 = \sqrt{\beta N_rN_s}$, where $\beta$ is the path loss.
+The capacity is~\cite{TseBook}:

 where $\sigma_1^2$ denotes the noise power over the single DoF.
 Hence, under the far-field LoS assumption, a MIMO system achieves the full array gain $N_rN_s$ but can only transmit a single data stream.
-This is a direct consequence of the planar wavefront approximation and holds true for any arbitrary array geometry, e.g., linear and planar arrays.
-When the distance between the transmitter and receiver is of the same order as the size of the arrays, the antenna elements experience different propagation distances and angles.
-The planar wavefront approximation assumption breaks down and spherical wave modelling is needed~\cite{Jeng-Shiann-2005,Bohagen2007,Bohagen-2009,Madhow-2011,Heedong-2021}.
+This is a direct consequence of the planar wavefront approximation and holds true for any arbitrary array geometry, e.g., linear and planar arrays. {When the distance between the transmitter and receiver is of the same order as the size of arrays, the antenna elements experience different propagation distances and angles.
+The planar wavefront approximation breaks down and spherical wave modelling is needed~\cite{Jeng-Shiann-2005,Bohagen2007,Bohagen-2009,Madhow-2011,Heedong-2021}}.
 In this case, uniform linear arrays can give rise to a channel with $N$ all-equal singular values, provided that $N_r = N_s = N$ and the antenna spacing is $\Delta = \sqrt{\lambda d/N}$~\cite{Madhow-2011}.
 Similar conditions for other array geometries can also be found, e.g.,~\cite{Bohagen-2005}.

-To capture the essence of MIMO communications in different electromagnetic regimes, in the next section we introduce a general MIMO representation of a communication system between two volumes of arbitrary shape and position that is valid for any known channel medium.
-Later on, it will be particularized for the setup in Fig.~1.
+To capture the essence of MIMO communications in different electromagnetic regimes, in the next section we introduce a general MIMO representation of a communication system between two volumes of arbitrary shape and position that is valid for any known channel medium. {Later on, it will be particularized for the setup in Fig.~1.}